 February 4, 2009 – Lux Interior (born Erick Lee Purkhiser) dies of heart failure in California.
 He was 62.
 Interior was the vocalist and a founding member of the punk band The Cramps in 1976 and was married to guitarist and vocalist Poison Ivy, who he had picked up as a hitchhiker.
 Lux often appeared onstage in skintight rubber, although he usually ended up mostly nude.

-February 4, 1983 – Karen Carpenter dies from from heart failure caused by complications related to anorexia.
+February 4, 1983 – Karen Carpenter dies from heart failure caused by complications related to anorexia.
 She was 32.
 Karen was one half of the Carpenters, with her brother Richard.
 To date, the Carpenters’ album and single sales total more than 100 million units.
 Carpenter’s death brought media attention to anorexia nervosa and also to bulimia, which at the time were misunderstood.